Surgical Case Library

 Colorectal

-Giant Rectal Villous Adenoma recurrence
+Giant Rectal Villous Adenoma Recurrence.

-<p>Colorectal cancer (CRC) is one of the main causes of death by cancer in the world and approximately 90% of ...
+<p style="text-align: justify;"><strong>Colorectal cancer (CRC) is one of the main causes of death by cancer i...

 Giant circumferential rectal villous adenomas with recurrent presentation and severe electrolyte disturbances are rare.